metalcranium/game-editor/README.md

 Right click if you want this tile to be solid.
 This will set a is_solid to true.
 Enter to save the map and export to txt file.
 This file is in a csv type format.
 Also all solid tiles with save with a 1 in the text file and non solids will be 0.
+F5 will run the game
+F8 will exit the game and go back to the editor.